PdxCodeGuild/PythonFullStack2/Instructor Checklist.md

 - Send students + Sheri individual progress reports

+### 33%

+- Have students check in with career services

 ### 45%

 - Send students + Sheri individual progress reports

+### 66%

+- Have students check in with career services

 ### 75% or when beginning capstone section